Docassemble Legal Motion Tutorial

 A few things to pay attention to:

-• notice that the question subquestion and fields statement are all aligned with the leftmost column.
-The contents of each statement are indented with a [TAB] or two spaces.
-The indents must match each other.
+are indented with a [TAB] or two spaces.
+The indents must match each other. - Each

 Putting it all together